 (7) The Commissioner may seek advice from such sources as the Commissioner considers relevant and may invite such other persons as the Commissioner thinks fit to assist him or her to decide on the person or persons suitable for appointment to the relevant office, and any person so invited may take part in the examination of applicants or in the deliberations of the Commissioner on the matter or in both.

-(8) The Commissioner shall, if he or she decides on a person or persons suitable for appointment to the relevant office, nominate that person or those persons and forward to the Minister the name or names of the person or persons nominated, together with full particulars of the qualifications of that person or those persons.
+(8) When the Commissioner decides on a person suitable for appointment to the relevant office, the Commissioner must recommend to the Governor that that person be appointed to the relevant office.

-(9) After consulting the Minister of the Crown responsible for the agency in which the office of chief executive officer to which the nomination relates is located, the Minister shall decide whether or not the person, or one of the persons, nominated by the Commissioner is to be accepted.

-(10) If the person, or one of the persons, nominated by the Commissioner is accepted, the Minister shall recommend to the Governor that the person accepted be appointed.

-(11) If the person, or both or all of the persons, nominated by the Commissioner is or are rejected, the Minister may request the nomination of another person by the Commissioner and shall deal with any further nomination in accordance with subsections (9) and (10).

-(12) If the Commissioner does not nominate any person suitable for appointment to the relevant office or a nomination or further nomination by the Commissioner is rejected, the Minister —

-(a) may recommend to the Governor that —

-(i) in the absence of a nomination by the Commissioner, a named person; or

-(ii) a named person other than a person nominated by the Commissioner,

-as the case requires, be appointed to the relevant office; and

-(b) shall cause notice of the making of that recommendation, together with the reasons for recommending the named person, to be published in the Gazette as soon as practicable.
+[(9)-(12) deleted]

-(13) In deciding on a person to be nominated or recommended for appointment as a chief executive officer, the Commissioner or the Minister, as the case requires, shall have regard to the need for the appointment of a person who —
+(13) In deciding on a person to be recommended for appointment as a chief executive officer, the Commissioner shall have regard to the need for the appointment of a person who —

-(a) is able to discharge the specific responsibilities placed on the chief executive officer;
+(a) is able to discharge the specific responsibilities placed on the chief executive officer; and